 Most recently, Neato has revamped their product line to include a renamed “Botvac” line.
 They now headline with the Botvac 70e, 75, 80, 85 and D80.
 You can read my review of the new Botvac 80 (their top line offering) by following this link.
 Most of the changes were cosmetic and had to do with branding, but there were some nice functional improvements with the hardware/features.

 iTouchless Vacuums are not nearly as well known or trusted as the Neato or iRobot offerings. iTouchless has been around for over 15 years, designing and marketing a variety of home automation products.
 Unlike Neato or iRobot, iTouchless is not specifically focused on the home robotics niche.
 The iTouchless Pro is the only robotic vacuum on the market.
 It was originally released in 2008 and has not seen major updates since.
 While the iTouchless Pro gets the job done, it is far from refined.
 Loud noises and a lack of consistency generally plague this vacuum.
 Many users have also experienced total system failure after a few months of service.
 It fares better on tile, but is still not nearly as good as the Scooba or Braava options by iRobot.
-The main thing to like about iTouchless is the price, coming in much lower than the competition at around $150.
+The main thing to like about iTouchless is the price, coming in much lower than the competition.

 Infinuvo has been steadily releasing robotic vacuum models, keeping up with Neato and iRobot.
 While the company has been around the block, they have not developed the same high quality reputation as Neato or iRobot.
 Infinuvo vacuums are a far better budget alternative than the iTouchless series, however.
 They carry a full line of vacuums with many of the latest innovations.
 The latest QQ-5 even includes a sonic wall (similar to Roomba’s “virtual wall”) and “return to base” charging.
 While the Infinuvo vacuums mimick the latest technology, they do not quite compare to the big players (iRobot, Neato, and LG).
 The main problems seem to be less consistency.
 For example, Infinuvo vacuums require more baby-sitting and are less “intelligent” than the industry leaders.
 Similarly, the “sonic wall” technology is not perfect and occassionally suffers from lapses which can lead to problematic results.
-All together, Infinuvo is one of the best lower cost robotic vacuum brands, coming in at around $200.
+All together, Infinuvo is one of the best lower cost robotic vacuum brands.
 The technology is not quite there yet, but for many users it will be good enough.

 Dirt Devil Vacuums

 Dirt Devil has been in the vacuum business for quite some time.
 While their brand name has changed, the company goes back to the early 1900s.
 Most of their product offerings have historically been traditional vacuum cleaners, but they have also entered the home robotics market with their Dirt Devil Whiskers (and recently RoomMate) line.
 Like the other major brands, Dirt Devil provides a couple different price points for customers to choose from.
-The most expensive vacuums generally top out at $150.
+The most expensive vacuums.
 One of the first things to note about the Dirt Devil vacuums is that they are primarily geared towards hard floor surfaces.
 With less functionality, the Dirt Devil already is in a difficult position.
 Some of the main complaints – like most lower budget robotic vacuums – is that the battery tends to run out after about 6 months.
 It costs about $50 for a replacement battery.
 In terms of technology, the vacuums tend to have more limited intelligence.
 The vacuums tend to spend more time cleaning around the edges of rooms than covering the main surface area.
 This is likely due to a set timing mechanism that regulates cleaning for average room sizes.
 This is a definite step down from the higher end brands.
 While not a bad investment for the money, this company still has a lot to prove in terms of technological chops.

 iClebo is another new competitor that has sprung up recently.
 Their iClebo YCR-M05-10 Arte is their flagship product and is comparable in many ways to the leading Roomba and Neato models.
 It’s key selling point is that it is an all-in-one vacuum/mop combo, meaning that it picks up dust and debris, but can also clean and disinfect hard floors.
 This is a very intriguing feature. iRobot has traditionally sold these two features as stand-alone separate devices.
 The technology behind this combo with iClebo is not perfect, but it will certainly maintain a clean environment.
 Just don’t expect the mopping job to be a replacement for traditionally mopping (more like a supplement).
 As a whole, the iClebo Arte has been relatively well received by customers.
 It definitely deserves to be a comparable product to many of the Neato and Roomba models, but it is not yet a clear winner in terms of superiority.